nasriyasoftware/HyperCloud/README.md

 ```

 #### Generating eTags
-[ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) can signifucantly improve server performance.
+[ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) can significantly improve server performance.
 To generate `eTags` for your resources, use the following syntax:

 ```js
 import path from 'path';